hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 Edits one or more data properties on one or more instances of an NFT.
 * requires active key: no

-* can be called by: Steem account or smart contract on the authorized list of editing accounts/contracts for the data properties in question
+* can be called by: Hive account or smart contract on the authorized list of editing accounts/contracts for the data properties in question

 * parameters:
   * symbol (string): symbol of the token (uppercase letters only, max length of 10)
-  * **(optional)** fromType (string): indicates whether this action is being called by a Steem account or a smart contract.
+  * **(optional)** fromType (string): indicates whether this action is being called by a Hive account or a smart contract.
 Can be set to user or contract.
 If not specified, defaults to user.
-Note that a smart contract can still set this to user in order to execute the action on behalf of a Steem account rather than the calling contract itself.
+Note that a smart contract can still set this to user in order to execute the action on behalf of a Hive account rather than the calling contract itself.
   * nfts (array of object): the data properties to set and their corresponding NFT instance ID.
 Should be formatted as follows: ``[ {"id":"1", "properties": {"name1":"value1","name2":"value2",...}}, {"id":"2", "properties": {"name1":"value1","name2":"value2",...}, ...} ]``

 A maximum of 50 tokens can be edited in a single call of this action.